shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’m going to get the telescope!”

-*AWOOOOO!*
+*AWOOOOO!* (Here!)

 The drums helped her float, and she paddled herself across the river, but slowly.
-The current pulled her along, and she floated out of view of her siblings.
+The current pulled her along, faster than she anticipated, and she floated out of view of her siblings.

 She was almost half way across the river when she heard the sound of the waterfall ahead.
 She thought she had enough room and enough time to cross, but she didn’t.
 She would only get about three-quarters of the way there when she would go over the waterfall.